Locally equivalent Floer complexes and unoriented link cobordisms: Upsilon-type invariants

-To avoid this problem, before applying the split move, we add a disjoint unknot to $L_1$ and after the split move we connect sum the unknot to the component without special $\OO$-markings.
+To avoid this problem, before applying the split move we add a disjoint unknot to $L_1$ and after the split move we connect sum the unknot to the component without special $\OO$-markings.
 This is pictured on the right side of Figure \ref{Split}.
-In this way, we obtain the map and such a map has exactly the same properties of $t$, since it is built by the same pieces.
-Now from Proposition \ref{prop:disjoint} we have that the map is the inclusion of $\cC^\infty_0(L_1)$ as the first summand of $\cC^\infty_0(L_1\sqcup\bigcirc)$.
+In this way, we can define a map where $D_i$ is a grid diagram for $L_i$, exactly in the same way as $t$.
+Now from Proposition \ref{prop:disjoint} we have that the map is the inclusion of $\cC^\infty_0(D_1')$ as the first summand of $\cC^\infty_0(D_1'\sqcup\bigcirc)$; and we recall that $D_i'$ is the grid diagram obtained from $D_i$ by applying the algorithm in Subsection \ref{subsection:overview}.
 Hence, the map $s_1$ preserves the Maslov grading and the filtration $\mathcal F$.
-We conclude that the composition $s=s_2\circ s_1$ induces a graded injective homomorphism in homology, preserves $j$ and it is $\mathcal A$-filtered of degree $1$.
+We conclude that the composition $s:=s_2\circ s_1:\cC^\infty_0(D_1)\longrightarrow\cC^\infty_0(D_2)$ induces a graded injective homomorphism in homology, preserves $j$ and it is $\mathcal A$-filtered of degree $1$.

-Given a centered south-west region $S$ of $\R^2$, we say that for every $m\in\N$.
-An example is given in Figure \ref{SWsum}.
+Given a centered south-west region $S$ of $\mathbb R^2$, we say that for every $m\in\N$, an example is given in Figure \ref{SWsum}.